While a swimming pool is a wonderful retreat in the summer months, maintenance is an all-year affair.

 To keep your pool pristine and a great place to swim, you need to maintain it and keep it clean.

 Proper maintenance can be a daunting task.
 The key issue is WHAT you do and WHEN you do it.
-That’s why we have compiled this post to help you better understand all that seasonal maintenance entails.
+That’s why we have compiled this guide to help you better understand all that seasonal pool maintenance entails.

 During the Season